-A recent review of published work on phenological mismatch between consumer and resource concluded that we are currently unable to predict the direction or the magnitude of phenological mismatch induced by climate change and the associated risks that it poses to species (Samplonius et al., 2021).
+We are currently unable to predict the direction or the magnitude of phenological mismatch between consumer and resource induced by climate change and the associated risks that it poses to species (Samplonius et al., 2021).
 In particular, while patterns of change in phenological synchrony as a result of climate change are observed at an increasing rate (Kharouba et al. 2018), they have been difficult to explain mechanistically.
 Indeed, different mechanisms can lead to a phenological mismatch between a consumer and its resource.
-Each species can respond to different climatic factors.
-They can respond to the same climatic factor but with different functional forms, or with the same function form but different parameters.
-Each species can also face different constraints in phenological plasticity (Both & Visser, 2001) or have different costs associated with phenological response (Gienapp & Visser, 2006).
+Different species can respond to different climatic factors or to the same factor but in a different way.
+Species can also face different constraints in phenological plasticity (Both & Visser, 2001) or have different costs associated with phenological response (Gienapp & Visser, 2006).

-The aim of this study is to investigate potential effects of global warming on the phenological synchrony between a consumer and its resource in the case where both species respond to the same climatic factor (i.e., temperature) with different functional forms or similar functional forms with different parameters.
-The interaction occurs at the end of both species’ resting periods which is often the case for insect herbivores in mid-high latitudes.
-We begin with the general theoretical aspects that determine the duration of the resting period according to temperature, and its effects on synchrony / mismatch between phenological stages of the two species.
-Then we use a major insect pest of the Canadian boreal forest, the spruce budworm , and its main host, balsam fir, as a case study.
-We investigate the phenological synchrony between budworm’s emergence from winter diapause and balsam fir’s budburst across a gradient of latitudes, and the way it is expected to vary with climate change in the future.
+The aim of this study is to investigate potential effects of climate change on the phenological synchrony between a consumer and its resource when both species respond to the same climatic factor (i.e., temperature) .
+The interaction occurs at the end of both species’ resting periods, which is often the case for insect herbivores in mid-high latitudes.
+We begin with the general theoretical aspects that determine the duration of the resting period according to temperature, and their effects on synchrony / mismatch between phenological stages of the two species.
+Then we use a major insect pest of the Canadian boreal forest, the spruce budworm (SBW), and its main host, balsam fir, as a case study.
+We investigate the phenological synchrony between budworm’s emergence from winter diapause and balsam fir’s budburst across a gradient of latitudes and a number of different future climates.

 2. Methods